-A German style egg salad or egg sauce with hard boiled eggs, yogurt and lots of chives.
+A German-style egg salad with Greek yogurt, hard-boiled eggs, yogurt, and lots of chives.
 Served with boiled potatoes.

-Another recipe using hard boiled eggs, we do have many of them every Easter and we really manage to eat them all.
-But not as they are, on bread or something, but integrated in different, delicious recipes.
+This Greek yogurt egg salad is another recipe using hard-boiled eggs, we do have many of them every Easter and we really manage to eat them all.
+But not as they are, on bread or something, but integrated into different, delicious recipes.

 Have a look at some of my favorite hard boiled eggs recipes if you are looking for some new ideas: